Dotham, Missouri

 Extinct hamlet in northwest Missouri, U.S.

 Dotham is an extinct hamlet in Atchison County, in the U.S. state of Missouri.
 Dotham is a recognized locale in the USGS map-index for Missouri.

 History

 A post office called Dotham was established in 1879, and remained in operation until 1902.
 The community most likely derives its name from the ancient city of Dothan.
+Dotham was the only business point in Dale Township.